Lake Hawea Station is a High Country Station with tussock alpine, scrub sub alpine, beech forest and freshwater ecosystems.

 2. Alpine Scrub

-The second is the sub alpine scrub made up of mostly Kanuka, we recognise the role natural regeneration has to play here after areas have been grazed for a long time and allot of areas historically burnt.
-As a result we will fence of some marginal areas to regenerate and there will be no burn offs on LHS.
+The second is the sub alpine scrub made up of mostly Kanuka.
+We recognise the role natural regeneration has to play here after areas have been grazed for a long time and alot of areas historically burnt.
+As a result we will fence off some marginal areas to regenerate and there will be no burn offs on LHS.

 3. Native Sanctuary

 The third is the main focus and is where we have already put in 9,000 trial trees in two plots.
-Our vision is to have the lakefront from Gladstone to Timaru Creek completely planted in natives in a 30-meter strip with predator proof fencing around it.
-This is a substantial section of 7 km and will involve partnership with DoC , Council and LINZ as not all of this Lake front is LHS.
+Our vision is to have the lakefront from Gladstone to Timaru Creek completely planted in natives in a 30-metre strip with predator proof fencing around it.
+This is a substantial 7 km section and will involve partnership with DoC , Council and LINZ as not all of this Lake front is LHS.

 Predator Free New Zealand